natebarksdale/natebarksdale.github.io/src/content/blog/2020-11-02-stealing-the-presidency.md

 slug: history-this-week-stealing-the-presidency
 featured: False
 draft: False
-description: Delve into the chaos of the 1876 election!
+description: Chaos in the 1876 election!
 A candidate concedes defeat, but overnight maneuvers snatch the presidency from the apparent winner.
 emoji: ⚖️
 tags:
   - 🔍 Fact-checking